arjunmakesthings/itp-blog/content/hypercinema/final-project-log.md

 ![[Screenshot 2025-11-30 at 19.51.58.png]]

-i couldn't understand it only. booked an appointment with [[people/mimi yin|mimi yin]] tomorrow. no point breaking my head over this right now.
+i couldn't understand it only. booked an appointment with [[people/mimi|mimi]] tomorrow. no point breaking my head over this right now.

 ---
 ### 251203: